Hargrav3s/NittanyPath/README.md

 Then the following command
 >docker run -p 5000:5000 nittanypath

-This will run the application in a docker container and is viewable at 0.0.0.0:5000.
+This will run the application in a docker container and is viewable at 0.0.0.0:5000 on Linux and localhost:5000 on Windows.

 ## How the Project Works / How it was Made
 The first step to this project was to create all of the SQL tables.
 I choose SQLite as the class